zhiyuangao/starter-academic/content/authors/AuroraBasinski/_index.md

 # List each interest with a dash
 interests:
-- Ocean Warming
+- Ocean Tracers
-- Climate Feedbacks
+- Climate Change

 education:
 #  courses: